slowbot/hsa-docs/needs.md

   <li><a href="#508-compliance">508-Compliance</a></li>
   <li><a href="#responsive">Responsive</a></li>
   <li><a href="#multilingual">Multilingual</a></li>
-  <li><a href="#improved-search">Improved Search</a></li>
+  <li><a href="#improved-search">Powerful and Effective Search </a></li>
+  <li><a href="#content-strategy">Actionable and Sustainable Content Strategy</a></li>
-  <li><a href="#content-strategy">Content Strategy</a></li>
+  <li><a href="#social-media">Effective Social Media Strategy</a></li>
-  <li><a href="#website-transparency">Website Transparency</a></li>
-  <li><a href="#feedback-loop">Feedback Loop</a></li>
+  <li><a href="#website-transparency">Built With Website Transparency In Mind</a></li>
+  <li><a href="#feedback-loop">Incorporates Feedback Loops</a></li>
   <li><a href="#shareability">Shareability</a></li>
 </ul>

 ## <a name="intro"></a>Intro

-*The website is not suiting the agency or client needs.
+*The website is not suiting the Agency or client needs.
 What can we do to fix it?*

-A number of steps can be taken immediately to improve HSA’s engagement with the public through its website.
-This section details quick fixes that will improve the functionality of the website and strategies that can be implemented to improve how content is developed, organized and shared online.
+Our three-month qualitative and quantitative research brought to light several of sfhsa.org’s challenges and needs.
+Based on the synthesis of the findings, we recommend a number of steps that can be taken to build a strong foundation for the public facing website.
+This section details core requirements that will better the functionality of the website and strategies that can be implemented to improve how content is developed, organized and shared online.

 ---

 ## <a name="user-centered"></a>User-Centered

 Websites that work best take into account the preferences, knowledge and limitations of its users.
-They support making navigation and completing tasks or transactions quickly and easily.
-A main user group of the HSA public facing website are clients and potential clients.
+They support an intuitive navigation and seamless completion of tasks in a quick and easy way.
 Conversation with SF HSA staff reveals acknowledgement of the need for a user-centered approach to serving clients.
 As one HSA Program Leader put it:

-“(The website is) really dense with information and text, not easy to navigate from the client perspective.”
+> “(The website is) really dense with information and text, not easy to navigate from the client perspective.”

 ### Why It Matters:

 > “Website does not offer shortcuts to problems.”
-—HSA client comment during a community forum
+*—HSA client comment during a community forum*

-Client goals for using the website include: accessing information, applying for services and communicating with HSA employees.
-Specific tasks depend upon which service or services a client is engaging and may include; qualifying for services, receiving and staying eligible for services or getting off of services.
+Client goals for using the website include: accessing information, applying for services and communicating with HSA staff.
+Specific tasks depend upon which service(s) a client needs and may include: qualifying for services, receiving and staying eligible for services or getting off of services.

 ### How to Fix It:

 * Create clear navigation that priorities what people are looking for on sfhsa.org.
-Suggested during a client forum was including online, “a directory of valuable resources that we need, add maps and contacts: easy accessibility.”
-Another suggestion was for the website to “explain exactly changes to benefits or what is missing.”
+*Suggested during a client forum: “a directory of valuable resources that we need, add maps and contacts: easy accessibility.”
+Another suggestion was for the website to “explain exactly changes to benefits or what is missing.”*

-* Organise information into smaller pieces so it is easier to understand and digest.
+* Organize information into smaller pieces so it is easier to understand and digest.
-As one client expressed during a forum, “stop with the big packets of paper.
+*As one client expressed during a forum, “stop with the big packets of paper.
 It’s good info but I’m not going to read that much.
-Make it easy to access it through the website.”
+Make it easy to access it through the website.”*

 * Filter content depending upon what different users are most likely to search for.
-One person representing a community based organization “It wouldn’t take too much for the website to ask ‘who are you?’ and filter to show what’s applicable.”
+*One person representing a community based organization said, “It wouldn’t take too much for the website to ask ‘who are you?’ and filter to show what’s applicable.”*

 ---

 ## <a name="508-compliance"></a>508-Compliance

-We work with a community technology network with seniors and people with disabilities... they do often want access to our site and they just created their own because they couldn't get access to our site.
+> “We work with a community technology network with seniors and people with disabilities... they do often want access to our site and they just created their own because they couldn't get access to our site.”

-—HSA DAAS Program Leadership
+*—HSA DAAS Program Leadership*

+> “Accessibility is one of the most important aspects of modern web development.
+Accessibility means the greatest number of users can view your content.
+It means search engines will be able to read your site more completely.
+Users of all types will have a better experience if you take accessibility concerns into account.”

+*-18F, Internal Web Consulting Team to All U.S. Federal Agencies*

-508-Compliance is the legal requirement to make technology accessible to people with disabilities and aligns with the mission of the Human Services Agency to promote well-being and self-sufficiency among people in San Francisco.
+508-Compliance is the legal requirement to make federal technology accessible to people with disabilities and aligns with the mission of HSA.
 A main accessibility issue is accommodating for the needs of people with impaired vision.

 ### Why It Matters:

-Assistive technology like text-to-speech software allow people who are visually impaired to read a website as row and rows of text.
+Assistive technology like text-to-speech software allow people who are visually impaired to read a website as rows of text.
 This works well when just reading words but it can cause problems when the software comes across an image.
-If images on the site is not labeled with a proper description or if the site contains hidden elements like access keys that conflict with the assistive software it can be hard for the site to be easily read by the visually impaired.
-Additionally, adding the ability for a user to change the size of the text makes it easier for people who have trouble reading smaller type to view information on your page.
+If images on the site are not labeled with a proper description or if the site contains hidden elements like access keys that conflict with the assistive software it can be hard for the site to be easily read by the visually impaired.
+Additionally, adding the ability for a user to change the size of the text makes it easier for people who have trouble reading smaller type to view information on the HSA site.

 ### How to Fix It:

 * Add an alt attribute to the image that is succinct, yet equivalent alternative to the content and function of the image.

 * Remove the accesskey or be aware that the accesskey may conflict with user shortcut keys.